agrski/greg/README.md

-# gitfind
+# greg

+GReG stands for Git REpository Grepper, or Git Remote Entry Grepper if you prefer.
-Golang tool to search for arbitrary strings in GitHub orgs/repos.
+It is a Golang tool to search for arbitrary strings in GitHub orgs/repos.

+_Other git hosting providers may be supported in the future._

 ## Motivation